-Persons with disability who are either actively seeking employment or are already in employment and wish to have their name entered/retained in the register for persons with disability as per LN 156 of 1995 can apply to be part of this register.
+Persons with disability who are either actively seeking employment or are already in employment and wish to have their name entered/retained in the register for persons with disability as per LN 156 of 1995 ( as amended by LN321of 2019) can apply to be part of this register.
 Upon application the client is referred to a Placement Medical Officer who will assess the employability of the client within the context of their disability.
 The person is then referred to an occupational therapist (OT) who will assess the abilities of the client and suggest the ideal path to employment (sheltered, supported, or mainstream).
 Following this assessment, the client is referred to the Lino Spiteri Foundation (LSF) who will further assist individuals in their job search.

 Persons with disability are classified as follows:

 - Sensory Impairment (e.g. Visual Impairment and Hearing Impairment);